betterrt/game-shop-backend/README.md

 ## Tech Stack
 1. Uses RESTful API design to implement endpoints.
 2. Effectively utilizing Spring Data JPA for reliable data persistence.
+3. Enhance security by implementing user authentication and authorization mechanisms.
+Use technologies like JWT (JSON Web Tokens) or OAuth2 to authenticate users and authorize access to protected resources.

 ## Basic Features of the application
 1. Home Page
 2. Search Page